kylelix7/ml/workspace/aos/midterm-note.md

  * SPIN extend the logical protection domain which follows modula 3, strongly typed language. it enforces compile time checking and run time verification
  - exokernel, only selected code fragments are downloaded to kernel by lib OS thru security binding
  * SPIN, the entire OS is in same hardware address space

+## L3
+ - microkernel-based design need not be performance deficient
+ - with the right abstraction in microkernel-based OS can be performant as monolithic kernel
+ - SPIN and exo focus on portability, while L3 focus on performance

+How exokernel handles system call
+ - syscall traps to exokernel
+ - exo identifies the lib OS responsible for this syscall using **time slice vector**
+ - exo use **PE (processor environment) data structure** associated with this lib os to get syscall context, which is the entry point
+ - exo upcalls the the lib OS using this entrypoint
+ - lib OS services the system call

 ### page fault handling in exokernel (mention PE data structure for entry point of handler)
  - exokernel detects the pf